 Something I never thought of was having to teach my children to email.
 With email being the new form of letter writing, it has to be taught.
 This includes limiting the number of bouncing icons, fonts, font sizes and colors!

-Here are some basic guidelines my husband and I laid out for our kids using the web:
+Here are some basic guidelines my husband and I laid out for our kids using the web – boundaries people, kids need them!

 As much as I hate micro-managers, I’ve become a micro-managing parent when it comes to the digital space.
 Part of my job is working with teen girls in social media.
 The lack of understanding of how PUBLIC they are and how what they put online has a lasting effect does not seem to phase most teens.
 While I am sure my kids will make mistakes, we’re going to at least try to get them started on the right foot.